On the Structure of Leptonic Families and Currents of the Vector Nature

-The availability of terms $(1+ss')$ and $(1-ss')$ indicates to the existence of Coulomb's interactions of the left $(s=-1)$ and right $(s=+1)$ polarized neutrinos, such as the conserving $(s'=s)$ and changing $(s'=-s)$ their helicity.
+The availability of terms $(1+ss')$ and $(1-ss')$ indicates to the existence of vector Coulomb interactions of the left $(s=-1)$ and right $(s=+1)$ polarized neutrinos, such as the conserving $(s'=s)$ and changing $(s'=-s)$ their helicity.
 It is convenient therefore to reduce (\ref{19}) to the following:

 Making the averaging over $s$ and summing over $s',$ we can also present (\ref{19}) in the form